Skip to main content

 Customer ServicePhone, email, and live chat

-For those who don’t know, veteran leader E*Trade is now owned by global wealth management powerhouse, Morgan Stanley–leading to a great combination for retail traders like us who want direct index investing.
+For those who don’t know, veteran broker E*TRADE is now owned by global wealth management powerhouse Morgan Stanley, having been acquired in October 2020.
+This combination is a great fit for retail traders who want access to direct indexing alongside a full-featured trading platform.

-E-Trade climbs to the high bar already set by Fidelity and Schwab with no stock trading fees, no account minimums, over 6,000 no-transaction-fee mutual funds, and the familiar bells and whistles we want from fantastic desktop and mobile trading apps.
-E*Trade’s mobile app is particularly impressive, with Bloomberg TV, third-party research, and breaking news.
+E*TRADE matches the high bar set by Fidelity and Schwab with $0 stock and ETF commissions, no account minimums, more than 6,000 no-transaction-fee mutual funds, and well-regarded desktop and mobile trading platforms (the Power E*TRADE platform handles options and active trading).
+E*TRADE’s mobile app is particularly impressive, with Bloomberg TV integration, third-party research, and breaking news.

-We feel Morgan Stanley is a great option and direct index provider for those who want that human touch, even if delivered virtually.
+We feel Morgan Stanley is a great option and direct indexing provider for those who want that human touch alongside one of the longest track records in the business.

 #5 Vanguard